 Without EDI, the average U.S. small retailer has only 63% inventory accuracy—highlighting the importance of automation in modern business operations.

 EDI solutions vary based on communication methods, message formats, and implementation models.
-The right choice depends on a company’s size, industry, and operational needs.
+The right choice depends on your business's size, industry, and operational needs.

-Some businesses prioritize direct EDI for greater control over their transactions, while others opt for third-party services like VANs for additional security, translation services, and technical support—especially companies with multi-channel inventory management needs.
+You might prioritize direct EDI for greater control over your transactions, or you might prefer third-party services like VANs for added security, translation services, and technical support—especially if you're managing multi-channel inventory.

-Below are the seven main types of EDI solutions, along with how they work:
+Here are the seven main types of EDI solutions and how they work:

 Direct EDI involves building direct connectors between two businesses for a one-to-one data exchange.
-This model requires both parties to use the same communication protocols, ensuring seamless data sharing.
+This model requires both parties to use the same communication protocols, such as SFTP (Secure File Transfer Protocol) or AS2 (Applicability Statement 2), ensuring seamless and secure data sharing.

 A Value-Added Network (VAN) acts as an intermediary between trading partners, managing document mapping, security, reporting, and technical support.
 Businesses use VANs to streamline EDI workflows while maintaining compliance and security.